NVIDIA/proxyfs/logger/README.md

 Logging package for ProxyFS

-**IMPORTANT**

-- TO DO:
-	- Support for setting trace and debug logging configuration via .conf files

 ## About

 This package is implemented on top of the [logrus](https://github.com/Sirupsen/logrus) package to provide structured logging functionality for ProxyFS.
 It uses logrus's log fields functionality to generate logs that are easily parsed by log tools.